 Establishment or expansion of local improvement districts and special purpose taxing districts, except flood control, diking districts and other districts formed for the purpose of protecting water quality, in designated commercial forest resource lands shall be discouraged.

+2.11 Priority shall be given to accommodating commercial and residential growth through infill and redevelopment in mixed-use urban areas with good access to transit, employment, and services.

-Multi-purpose transportation routes and facilities shall be designed to accommodate present and future traffic volumes.
+Multimodal transportation routes and facilities shall be designed to accommodate present and future traffic volumes.

 Primary arterial access points shall be designed to ensure maximum safety while minimizing traffic flow disruptions.

-The development of new transportation routes and improvements to existing routes shall minimize adverse social, economic and environmental impacts and costs.
+The development of new transportation routes and improvements to existing routes shall be developed with the goal of meeting or exceeding State VMT and GHG reduction targets; and shall minimize adverse social, economic and environmental impacts and costs, especially those impacts to vulnerable populations and overburdened communities.

-Transportation elements of Comprehensive Plans shall be designed to; facilitate the flow of people, goods and services so as to strengthen the local and regional economy; conform with the Land Use Element; be based upon an inventory of the existing Skagit County transportation network and needs; and encourage the conservation of energy.
+Transportation elements of Comprehensive Plans shall be designed to; facilitate the flow of people, goods and services so as to strengthen the local and regional economy; conform with the Land Use Element; be based upon an inventory of the existing Skagit County transportation network and needs; and encourage the conservation of energy and reduction of VMT and GHG with the goal of meeting or exceeding Washington State targets

 Provisions in Comprehensive Plans for the location and improvement of existing and future transportation networks and public transportation shall be made in a manner consistent with the goals, policies and land use map of the locally adopted comprehensive plan.